burningwater202/Uboard/README.md

 *Update for Checkpoint 3*

+The integrated technologies for this checkpoint are Spring boot, Thymeleaf, Javascript, HTML, CSS and MySql.
+I'm connecting to the database using Hibernate and passing the database values from Java into Thymeleaf for use in Javascript and the HTML of the code.
+For troubleshooting purposes, I have limited the size of my soundboard to 10 by 10 from 100 by 100.
+A simple SpringBoot file upload mechanic has been worked in and integrated with the database as well.

 ### Use Cases

 1. User uploads a sound to the soundboard
-2. User presses another user's soundboard button, playing the sound ~~3.
+2. User presses soundboard button, playing the sound ~~3.
 User downloads sound from a button~~
 ~~4.
 User creates a soundboard~~
 ~~5.
 User views another soundboard~~